SEMI-TRUCK ACCIDENT LAWYERS MN

 HIT BY SEMI TRUCK – MN ATTORNEY

 Our client was on his way to work, driving his Ford Taurus.
 He was traveling southbound on Highway 52, in the right lane with his cruise control set at 60 miles per hour.
 At the same time, the semi truck driver was driving southbound on Highway 52 in the left lane.
 The collision occurred about a mile before our client’s exit.
 He had just started slowing down by tapping on the brakes to turn off the cruise control.
 At about the same time, the semi-truck moved into the right lane (the police report says the truck “drifted into the right lane as he was overtaking” our client) and rear-ended our client’s vehicle.
+These were the facts that our attorney proved to show the truck hit the car on the highway.

 It is not surprising that the truck driver and the insurance company initially denied they were at fault.
 That’s why it is important to meet with an experienced semi truck accident lawyer early in a case like this because the investigation can be crucial to proving the case.
-Our top semi tractor trailer lawyers will interview witnesses and hire appropriate investigators and reconsructionists to make sure your cased is fully proved.
+Our top semi tractor trailer lawyers MN will interview witnesses and hire appropriate investigators and reconsructionists to make sure your cased is fully proved.

-In this case, our semi-truck accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
+In this case, our semi-truck auto accident attorney was able to prove the other driver caused the accident based on the facts and by citing MN law.
 Pursuant to Minnesota law, violation of a traffic regulation is prima facie evidence of negligence.
 Minn.Stat. §169.96(b).
-In this case, our MN auto accident lawyers believed that a reasonable jury would conclude that the semi driver caused the accident by violating the following statutes:
+In this case, our MN injury car accident lawyers believed that a reasonable jury would conclude that the semi driver caused the accident by violating the following statutes:

 Minn.Stat. § 169.18 Subd.
 7. Laned highway.
 When any roadway has been divided into two or more clearly marked lanes for traffic, the following rules, in addition to all others consistent herewith, shall apply: (a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from such lane until the driver has first ascertained that such movement can be made with safety.